sveltia/sveltia-cms/README.md

 - Service status checks are performed frequently and an incident notification is displayed prominently.
 - You can quickly open the source file of an entry or asset in your repository using View on GitHub (or GitLab) under the 3-dot menu.
 - You won’t get a 404 Not Found error when you sign in to the GitLab backend[^115].
+- You can select the local and remote backends while working on a local server.

 ### Better i18n support